miyako/4D.tmbundle/README.md

 ## remarks

-the following are not assigned any scopes
+the following symbols are not assigned any scopes:

 * unary operator `->`
 * argument delimiter `;`